Lee Saunders

-Lee A. Saunders is a leader of the labor movement in the United States.
-He was elected to succeed Gerald W. McEntee as President of the 1.6 million-member American Federation of State, County and Municipal Employees (AFSCME), one of the largest and most politically active unions in the AFL-CIO, on June 21, 2012, during the union's 40th International Convention in Los Angeles.
-Saunders served as Secretary-Treasurer of AFSCME from 2010 to 2012.
+Lee A. Saunders is a labor movement leader in the United States.
+From June 2012 until September 2026, he served as president of the 1.6 million-member American Federation of State, County and Municipal Employees (AFSCME), one of the largest and most politically active unions in the AFL-CIO.
+Saunders was previously the union's secretary-treasurer from 2010 to 2012.

 Life and career

 The son of a city bus driver, Saunders grew up in a union household in Cleveland, Ohio.
-He joined the Ohio Civil Service Employees Association (OCSEA) in 1974 when he began working for the Ohio Bureau of Employment Services.
-In 1978, he began his career with AFSCME as a labor economist, serving in the capacities of assistant director of Research and Collective Bargaining Services, Director of Community Action and deputy director of Organizing and Field Services.
-He served as administrator of a number of AFSCME councils across the country, including AFSCME District Council 37, New York's largest public employee union, representing 125,000 members.
+He joined the Ohio Civil Service Employees Association (OCSEA) in 1974 while working for the Ohio Bureau of Employment Services.
+In 1978, he began working for AFSCME as a labor economist, subsequently holding positions related to the union's collective bargaining, community action and organizing services.
+He served as administrator of a number of AFSCME councils across the country, including District Council 37, New York's largest public employee union, representing 125,000 members.

-Saunders serves as a vice president of the AFL-CIO Executive Council and was named chair of the labor federation's Political Committee on August 1, 2012.
-He is an at-large member of the Democratic Party (United States) National Committee, treasurer of the Leadership Conference on Civil and Human Rights and president of Working America.
+Saunders was a vice president of the AFL-CIO Executive Council and chair of the labor federation's Political Committee.
+He is an at-large member of the Democratic Party's National Committee, treasurer of the Leadership Conference on Civil and Human Rights and president of Working America.

-He holds a Bachelor of Arts degree from Ohio University and a Master of Arts degree from Ohio State University.
-He was awarded an honorary doctorate in Humane Letters by the College of New Rochelle in 2002.
+In 2002, he was awarded an honorary doctorate in Humane Letters by the College of New Rochelle.

-Saunders and his wife Lynne live in Washington, D.C.
-They have two sons, Lee Jr. and Ryan.